 How should I use Imitrex Statdose Refill?

-Imitrex Statdose Refill comes in a vial (bottle), an auto-injector or prefilled cartridge to be loaded into an auto-injector syringe, or in a needle-free injector device.
-Each vial, cartridge, or needle-free device is for one use only.
+Imitrex Statdose Refill comes in a vial (bottle), a needle-free injector device, or a prefilled cartridge for an auto-injector syringe.
+Each type is for one use only.

 Store at room temperature away from moisture, heat, and light.
 Throw away any unused medicine after the expiration date on the label has passed.